rorlic/treecg-site/pages/_posts/2024-07-22-iop-dataspaces.md

 However, in reality, a dataset is going to be useful for multiple dataspaces, requiring interoperability with multiple ecosystems.
 If more dataspaces rely on Linked Data and Event Streaming, interoperability _across_ thematic dataspaces would become possible: a data provider could offer the LDES in multiple data models, or intermediaries can derive multiple views from the same source.

-In conclusion, Linked Data Event Streams (LDES) enables the exchange of interoperable datasets within and across dataspaces by applying event sourcing on Web APIs.
+That’s how Linked Data Event Streams (LDES) enables the exchange of interoperable datasets within and across dataspaces by applying event sourcing on Web APIs.
-Publishing an LDES yourself is light-weight---for small LDESs this can be just one page---by design to facilitate adoption.
+Publishing an LDES yourself is light-weight by design to facilitate adoption.
 The responsibility of knowing where you are in the stream is fully up to the subscribers, which can be done with the open-source LDES clients.